 Looking for how to spend 1 day in Chicago?
 This is the itinerary for you!
-We detail the top activities when you have only one day to spend in Chicago.

-Chicago is located in the Midwest, United States.
+Chicago is located in the Midwest United States.
 It is one of the greatest metropolitan cities in the world, and there are so many reasons why!

 Chicago is renowned for its world-class museums, iconic landmarks, and a diverse culinary scene.